JohnGfrusciante/music-works/README.md

 - has_many :applications
 - has_many :chats
 - has_many :messages
-- has_many :matter_categoryies, through: :tags
 - has_many :tags
+- has_many :skills, through: :tags
 - has_one :block
 - has_one :musician